CHÂTEAU MONTROSE 1996

 Jeannie Cho Lee

-A mature but still youthful Montrose that is just starting to show its herbal, leather and savory spice notes.
+A mature but still youthful Montrose that is just starting to show its herbal, leather and savoury spice notes.
 The mid palate is is still filled with juicy blackberries and cedar.
 A gorgeous, plush, sumptuous Montrose with a long finish.
 Enjoy now and over the next few decades.

-See more
+Read more

 95 / 100